-Epalrestat is still in its test phases in the U.S. as a breast cancer treatment drug and has not gone to clinical trials, but this study brings us hope!
+Epalrestat is currently in clinical trials, but this study brings us hope!
 And the fact that the drug is already approved for the treatment of diabetes-related peripheral neuropathy in Japan means it’s well on its way to being approved in the United States as well.

 Chenfang Dong of the Zhejiang University School of Medicine in Hangzhou, China, is one of the researchers on the team.
 He believes epalrestat has a bright future in breast cancer treatment.